black0w/Chat_Application_Library/README.md

 # Chat_Application_Library
-Library for our chat application
+Library created for University Project - Chat Application.

-This library is used to transfer messages between two clients, it acts as transfer protocol using Json messages
+This library is used to transfer messages between two clients, it acts as transfer protocol using Json serialized messages